 According to UNICEF, about 20 million low birthweight (LBW) babies (those with a birth weight under 2.5 kg) are born worldwide each year, most of them in developing countries.
 For LBW babies, the neonatal mortality rate is 20 times higher and they are at increased lifelong risk of disease and poor health.

 Despite persistent global efforts, birthweight data was not available for nearly one third of all newborns in 2015 globally, putting vulnerable LBW babies at risk of not receiving appropriate care.
-In many parts of the world, vital measurements like weight are not consistently and accurately captured due to issues in supply, maintenance and performance of weighing equipment – in India spring balances are commonly used; cultural taboos that don’t allow outsiders to touch newborns; erroneous manual entries and data tampering.
-Additionally, it is evident that many expectant mothers in developing countries still deliver at home without the assistance of skilled birth attendants and without the facilities to assess the health status of the newborn.
+In many parts of the world, vital measurements like weight are not consistently and accurately captured due to issues in supply, maintenance, and performance of weighing equipment; in India, spring balances are commonly used, cultural taboos don’t allow outsiders to touch newborns, and erroneous manual entries and data tampering abound.
+Additionally, it is evident that many expectant mothers in developing countries still deliver at home without the assistance of skilled birth attendants or the facilities to assess the health status of the newborn.

 ROLES AND RESPONSIBILITIES